Our 2025 Winners

 About the event:

-Halifax-based Moroccan cellist and community builder Blanche Israël has been awarded the first Atlantic JL Micro-Bursary for her solo artistic project TOLEDANO.
-Blanche manipulates ancient Sephardic songs using cello and electronics.
+Halifax-based Moroccan cellist and community builder Blanche Israël’s solo artistic project TOLEDANO manipulates ancient Sephardic songs using cello and electronics.
 Her project examines community, isolation, and the clash between ancestral customs and contemporary diasporic experience.
 It reflects on mourning, self-care, and longing for support, reconnecting with the endangered Judeo-Spanish and Ladino languages, and exploring the lives of her 104-year-old grandmother and 2-year-old daughter, who share the same name.
 Themes of community care, memory, feminism, and displacement resonate throughout the work.”
 Blanche

-Fredericton-based writer, director, and producer Nancy Lynch has been awarded an Atlantic JL Micro-Bursary for her theatre production of Freddy-The Last Fish.
+Fredericton-based writer, director, and producer Nancy Lynch’s most recent project is the theatre production of Freddy-The Last Fish.
 The story follows a group of eclectic diners gathering in a small restaurant in Miramichi to eat the last salmon on earth.
 The play touches on various themes such as environmental issues, ethics, greed and looking out for our neighbours.
 Through humour, drama and music, the diners tell their reasons for wanting to travel to Miramichi to eat the last fish.